seoulai/seoulai.github.io/hackathon.md

     # To send your action to market:
     obs, rewards, done, _ = env.step(**action)

-    # We reccomend that rewards override user-defined fuctions
+    # We recommend that rewards override user-defined fuctions
     a1.postprocess(obs, action, next_obs, rewards)

 {% endhighlight %}